 Volatile support for Ethereum PoW

-Given the volatile nature of the digital assets market, industry leaders showed support to both the Merge and the Ethereum miners’ hard fork.
+Given the volatile nature of the digital assets market, industry leaders showed support for both the Merge and the Ethereum miners’ hard fork.
 However, while many big names rushed into supporting the freshly forked, they withdrew just as quickly afterward.

 Come August, for instance, crypto exchange Poloniex showed some support for ETHPoW via Twitter.
 The community release that came with the tweet highlighted Poloniex’s historical support for both Ethereum and Ethereum Classic.
 (More on the Classic version below.)
 It claimed to continue its support by backing the Ethereum PoW fork and listing forked tokens ETHW and ETHS.